JortdeBokx/NPO-streams/README.md

 1. Make sure you have pip installed, on ubuntu/debian install with `apt install python-pip`
 2. Make sure you have FFMPEG installed, see https://www.ffmpeg.org/download.html for more information
 2. Install pipenv `pip install pipenv`
-3. Clone this repo into a directory `git clone <url>`, you can also download and unpack the zip
+3. Clone this repo into a directory `git clone https://github.com/JortdeBokx/NPO-streams.git`, you can also download and unpack the zip
 4. Create a pipenv usign `pipenv --python3.6` (you can also use python3.7)
 5. Install the dependencies usign `pipenv install`
 6. Copy the template configuration files using `cp config/config.json.default config/config.json` and `cp config/channels.json.default config/channels.json`